iwache/MonoTouch.TidyManaged/README.markdown

 ## libtidy

-This wrapper is written in C#, and makes use of .NET platform invoke (p/invoke) functionality to interoperate with the Tidy library "libtidy" (written in portable ANSI C).
+This wrapper is written in MonoTouch/C#, and makes use of .NET platform invoke (p/invoke) functionality to interoperate with the Tidy library "libtidy.dylib" (written in portable ANSI C) which is part of the iOS operating system libraries and already available on any iPhone with iOS4 or above.

-Therefore, you'll also need a build of the binary appropriate for your platform.
-If you're after a 32 or 64 bit Windows build, or you want a more recent build for Mac OS X than the one that is bundled with the OS, visit the [downloads page](http://github.com/markbeaton/TidyManaged/downloads) at GitHub.
-Otherwise, grab the latest source from the [SourceForge project](http://tidy.sourceforge.net/), and roll your own.

 ## Sample Usage